LSX-UniWue/auswahl/doc/point_selection.rst

 ========================================

 Competitive Adaptive Reweighted Sampling (CARS) is available in :class:`CARS`.
-CARS is an iterative algorithm, producing a candidate feature set for each iteration.
-The best feature set is determined among the candiate sets of required size using Cross Validation.
+CARS is an iterative algorithm, producing a candidate feature set with monotonly decreasing size in each iteration.
+For **Auswahl**, the algorithm has been adapted to the use case of producing feature sets of a prespecified size, by modifying the shrinkage approach to eventually produce a set of the requested size.
+The space of appropriately sized sets is explored through repeated runs of the CARS algorithm, exploiting the competitive sampling of th algorithm:

 The CARS algorithm combines a competitive sampling of features with a scheduled shrinkage of the number of features
 selected:

-CARS considers an EDF (Exponential Decreasing function) to produce the upper bounds of features selected for the candiate set in each iteration, starting with all features in the first and terminating with only 2 features in the final iteration.
+CARS considers an EDF (Exponential Decreasing function) to produce the upper bounds of features selected for the candidate set in each iteration.
 The importance of features is quantified using their absolute regression weights in a fitted Partial Least Squares (PLS) model.
 The importance is subsequently used as fitness in a competitive sampling procedure, in which the set of features is generated through sampling with replacement.
 The number of samples drawn is determined by the EDF.

 .. topic:: References: